bookofproofs/bookofproofs.github.io/_sources/history/19th-century/remoundos.md

 * His death was reported by the Rector of the University of Athens with the following telegram: "On the ship 'Frindon', Georgios Remoundos, professor of the University, died suddenly.
 * Finally let us look at Remoundos's interests other than those mentioned above, and say few word about his character.
 * Remoundos was a good and kind man.
-* Remoundos was summarised by those who knew him as a brilliant scientist, an excellent teacher, an outstanding family man, and a man of unlimited kindness.

 Born 3 March 1878, Athens, Greece.
 Died 27 April 1928, the Steamboat Frindon, Mediterranean Sea.